danielfalbo/danielfalbo/README.md

 - learning Single Variable Calculus
 - absorbing the [Naval](https://nav.al) podcast
+- listening to the [Creative Selection by Ken Kocienda](http://creativeselection.io) audiobook
 - working on a cool school project that will soon be public

 #### 🤤 I'm most inspired by